 Career: Financial Advisor at Edward Jones

-What is it about this organization that you value?
-The approach and dedication towards reducing and eliminating the sources of pollution in our watershed.
+What I value about TWF: The approach and dedication towards reducing and eliminating the sources of pollution in our watershed.

 What is your favorite part about being involved with TWF?
 Being involved in TWF, allows me the opportunity to have a positive impact in our watershed that will improve the quality of life for our community.